-Students intending to submit an entry are required to first register their interest by completing the RIAI Student Award For Sustainable Design 2020 Registration Form (at the end of this page) and returning it by email or in hardcopy to the RIAI, 8 Merrion Square, Dublin 2, for the attention of Carol Curran, RIAI Education Officer (email@example.com), no later than Friday 5 June 2020.
-On receipt of this form the RIAI will issue each participant with an individual Submission ID Number.
+Students intending to submit an entry are required to first register their interest by completing the RIAI Student Award For Sustainable Design 2021 Registration Form (at the end of this page) and returning it by email in pdf format for the attention of Carol Curran, RIAI Education Officer (firstname.lastname@example.org), no later than Friday 4 June 2021.
+On receipt of this form the RIAI will issue each participant with an individual Submission ID Number

 8. Submission Requirements

-- Each student is invited to submit an A1 Board illustrating the selected project accompanied by a completed RIAI Sustainability Statement and a 100 word narrative about their project.
+- Each student is invited to submit in pdf format an A1 drawing illustrating the selected project accompanied by a completed RIAI Sustainability Statement and a 100 word narrative about their project.

-- The A1 submission must be mounted on 6 or 10mm foam core board, identified by the participants individual Submission ID Number in the top right-hand corner.
+- The A1 submission must be identified by the participants individual Submission ID Number in the top right-hand corner.

-- The completed RIAI Sustainability Statement and the 100 word narrative should both be identified by the participants individual Submission ID Number and securely fixed to the rear of the A1 Board submission.
+- The completed RIAI Sustainability Statement and the 100 word narrative should both be identified by the participants individual Submission ID Number and attached to the submission.